The federal government is still shut down. Here's what that means across the country

 Maine

+- Nearly 170,000 Mainers, or over 12% of the state's total population, could lose food assistance if SNAP benefits are not funded for November.
+[Maine Public]

-- Even though much of the staff of Acadia National Park in Maine has been furloughed, it was a popular weekend at the park.
+- Even though much of the staff of Acadia National Park in Maine has been furloughed, it has still been busy at the park.
 [Maine Public]

 Minnesota